 General practitioners and OBGYNs may dismiss the severity of the symptoms, classifying severe menstrual pain and heavy bleeding as normal, or attribute the cause of the symptoms to another condition, like irritable bowel syndrome or kidney disease.

 Women are told by board certified professionals that they are neurotic.
 Some health care providers may see repeat visits by patients as pill seeking rather than a serious effort to find a solution to pain.
 Once a patient is put on the defense, it can be hard for them to find a physician to trust, or even want to try.
 The emotional burden of bearing this condition can bring women to the point of giving up.
 It has cost some women their lives because they could no longer live with the pain, or continue feeling like a burden to their families.

-The number of medical professionals who are experienced at diagnosing and skilled at effectively removing endometriosis are limited.
+The number of medical professionals who are experienced in diagnosing and skilled at effectively removing endometriosis is limited.
 The need for research, awareness and better medical training is great.
 Hysterectomy is often performed, and women continue to suffer.
-Minimally invasive endometriosis excision is the most effective long term treatment of pain, but few doctors are trained to perform these procedures thoroughly.
+Minimally invasive endometriosis excision is the most effective long-term treatment of pain, but few doctors are trained to perform these procedures thoroughly.
 Putting women in touch with minimally invasive GYN specialists to perform endometriosis excision (also known as endometriosis resection) is imperative for finally getting relief from constant pain.
 Efforts to increase access and awareness are expanding.